Our Future Path! A plan for a better world!

 Term Limits

-A lot of individuals and groups have proposed term limits to get better representatives.
-The idea behind this is to limit how much damage representatives can do when they stay in their elected office too long.
-However, the damage should usually only come after our representatives have been corrupted by power and money, which could come before taking office, after many years or decades in office, or never.
+A lot of individuals and groups have proposed term limits as one way to get better representatives.
+The idea behind this is to prevent the damage representatives can do when they stay in their elected office too long.
+However, the damage would usually only come after our representatives have been corrupted by power and money, which could come before taking office, after many years or decades in office, or never.
 Given that it would be hard, if not impossible, to predict when or even if a representative would be corrupted by power and money, we have no good way of determining what term limits might be effective, if at all.

 If we set a relatively short-term limit, then we might reduce the time during which our representatives might become corrupted.
 However, there may be more incentive for them to take advantage of the power and money, simply because they have such a limited amount of time to do so.
 If we set a relatively long-term limit, then we might simply defeat any benefit of having a term limit.